ramsurya2910/openapphack-vm/README.md

+This is main repository of the openapphack project

+To know more about the openapphack project please visit this [wiki](https://github.com/WiproOpenSourcePractice/openapphack/wiki)

-How to take openapphack-vm for a spin :
+How to take **openapphack-vm** for a spin :

 You start by :